Tips and homemade solutions for a natural and healthy weight gain journey.

 Fortunately, Ayurveda gives us some simple ways through the foods we choose to eat to reconstruct it.
 Your food is your medicine, according to Ayurveda.
 Ojas' qualities are sweet, heavy, unctuous, cool, and smooth, so it makes sense to embody these qualities in Ojas-building foods (like avocados and bananas).

 Foods, you must eat:

 Foods you should avoid:

+Ayurveda looks at whole body wellness.
+One cannot be healthy unless the mind is also balanced and healthy.
+To achieve holistic wellness one must also be mentally and emotionally fit and balanced.
 Meditation can be a powerful complement to the daily routine of anybody.
 If stress, anxiety, and other mental and emotional influences are involved in your fight to maintain healthy body weight, it is particularly supportive of building the body.
 Because meditation helps us to reshape the mind, it tends to support us on a very fundamental level— often far beyond the symptoms, we try to address.